https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Final Thoughts

 McLaren Falls Park is a beautiful place and one not to be missed, it is a great family day out and can be as cheap as you want it to be.
-We love spending time here as a family, enjoying the lakes, taking walks and just relaxing under the trees.

 It’s only 25 minutes from the Mount, it’s beach and Pilot bay as well as some of the best cafes.
 And it’s only 35 minutes for Papamoa and the wonderful beach there.